BiggestLittleFC/biggestlittlefc.github.io/theme/story-friday.md

 <p>I've been running all over the hotel looking for you!
 Your phone location is pinging all over the place.
 What gives?</p>
 </div>

-<p>Clover’s stance returns to normal, as he pulls his phone from his pocket.</p>
+<p>Clover's stance returns to normal, as he pulls his phone from his pocket.</p>

 <div class="dialogue">
 <h4>CLOVER</h4>